highlando/academic-kickstart/content/post/covid-19-trends/index.md

 github](https://github.com/CSSEGISandData/COVID-19).
 In this analysis, we take the data and extract the numbers that describe how the growth of casualties develops.
-Looking at the trends in these numbers, one may deduce how fast or how slow the virus is spreading and also compare how the situation is in different countries.
+Looking at the trends in these numbers, one may deduce how fast or how slow the virus is spreading and also compare how the situation evolves in different countries.

 Feel free to use the [*python*